FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 * test : unit test and cbmc.
 * tools : tools for Coverity static analysis and CMock.

-## Integrate FreeRTOS Cellular Interface with MCU platforms
+## Implement Comm Interface with MCU platforms

 The FreeRTOS Cellular Interface runs on MCUs.
 It uses an abstracted interface - the [Comm Interface](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/tree/main/source/interface/cellular_comm_interface.h), to communicate with cellular modems.
 A Comm Interface must be implemented as well on the MCU platform.
 The most common implementations of the Comm Interface are over UART hardware, but it can be implemented over other physical interfaces such as SPI as well.
 The documentation of the Comm Interface is found within the [Cellular API References](https://www.freertos.org/Documentation/api-ref/cellular/cellular_porting.html#cellular_porting_comm_if).
 These are example implementations of the Comm Interface: